Each year the Sproxton Photography Award is given to one MA Photography student.

-MA Photography at LCC has been running since 1997 with its first graduating cohort exhibiting in autumn 1998, MAP15 being the seventeenth MA Photography final show.
+MA Photography at LCC has been running since 1997 with its first graduating cohort exhibiting in autumn 1998, MAP16 being the 18th MA Photography final show.
 The exhibition catalogues are produced by the graduating students, who also put together a final show website to showcase their work.

 If you haven’t found the information you’re looking for or want to ask us a question about this course, please fill out our enquiry form.